AngelicaGaarcia1/osTicket-Installation/README.md

 </p>
 <p>

-•now we need to install PHP (a backend web programming language) because osTicket runs off of PHP.
+Now we need to install PHP (a backend web programming language) because osTicket runs off of PHP.

 •Download PHPManagerForIIS_V1 5.0. msg -> Open the File and install

 </p>
 <br />